 How much is the U.S. Funeral Industry worth?

-The U.S. funeral market is currently estimated to be worth around $20 billion annually, with 2.4 million funerals taking place each year.
+The U.S. funeral market is estimated to be worth around $20 billion annually, with 2.4 million funerals yearly.
 Due to the increase in the U.S. senior population in the coming years, this death rate is set to rise.

-There are an estimated 19,000 funeral directors currently offering services in the U.S., but exact numbers prove to be difficult to pinpoint as the profession is regulated differently by each State.
-This means it is wise to ensure the funeral director you choose is reputable and appropriately licensed.
+An estimated 19,000 funeral directors currently offer services in the U.S., but exact numbers prove challenging to pinpoint as the profession is regulated differently by each State.

 The COVID pandemic resulted in 3.4 million deaths and a record increase in cremations during 2020 -2021.